We Love Doodles

 Again, it’s important to stress that while castor oil is good for dogs with these skin conditions, it’s essential you only apply it topically to ensure absolute safety.

-After letting it sit for several minutes, you must follow it up with a thorough wash with shampoo, ideally for sensitive skin, and then a rinse and dry.
+After letting it sit for several minutes, you must follow it up with a thorough wash with shampoo, ideally for sensitive skin, then rinse and dry.

 Related: Common Goldendoodle Food Allergies and Everything You Need to Know About Chicken Allergy in Dogs.